by-jp/www.byjp.me/content/posts/indiesearch/index.md

 <link rel="search" type="application/pagefind" href="/search" title="byJP">
 ```

-The `href` attribute is the location of the site's [Pagefind][pagefind] index, and the `title` is what we'll show to the person searching when they're managing their sites.
+The `href` attribute is the location of the site's [Pagefind](https://pagefind.app) index, and the `title` is what we'll show to the person searching when they're managing their sites.
 There they can sort through supported sites they've visited, seeing the new ones, and flagging them to be included or excluded in future searches.

 {{< figure src="config-popup.webp" alt="The IndieSearch config page, showing a newly visited site, three sites to be included in search results, and one excluded" height="600" >}}